Opel Astra: Motorsport

 Manuel Reuter's Nürburgring 24h winning Astra which formerly competed in the DTM.

 An Astra won the Andros Trophy for three consecutive years starting in 2000.

 The Astra Coupé in BTC-T form was dominant in the British Touring Car Championship from 2001 until 2004, and it continued to compete in the series until 2006.

 An Astra was used in the 1994 Super Tourenwagen Cup season.
 In 2002, 2003 and 2006, three different drivers were European Rallycross Champions in the Division 2 driving Astras.
 The 2003, 2004, 2006, 2007 and 2008 runners-up also raced in that car.
 Christian Ledesma was 2004 TC 2000 champion with an Astra and Matías Rossi took that title in 2006 and 2007.

 A rally version of the Astra was built to the FIA 2-Litre World Rally Cup.
 The car finished second in class on the 1998 Rally of Great Britain, and claimed the British Rally Championship for manufacturers in 2000.

-The Opel Astra TCR which currently competed in the TCR German Series.
+The Opel Astra TCR which competed in the TCR German Series.

 The Astra has been used in the shape of silhouette racing cars as well.
 It was featured in the Deutsche Tourenwagen Masters from 2000 to 2003 (Manuel Reuter was runner-up in 2000) and overall winner of the 2003 Nürburgring 24h race and the Stock Car Brasil from 2004 to 2008 (Giuliano Losacco won the tournament in 2004 and 2005).
 In 2009, the Astra G body was replaced Stock Car Brasil by a Vectra, which is in fact the same as the Astra H.

 The car has also been raced in the Russian Touring Car Championship, the 2004 European Touring Car Championship season, the 2006 Swedish Touring Car Championship season, the 2008 European Touring Car Cup and the 2013 European Rallycross Championship season.